gasparl/expapp/docs/TUTORIAL.md

 and partly because otherwise, participants not wishing to answer may provide dishonest or random responses.
-However, even so, it may happen that, to any given question, participants prefer not to give even “prefer not to answer” answers, or perhaps they simply forget to make an answer.
+However, even so, it may happen that, to any given question, participants prefer not to give even “prefer not íto answer” answers, or perhaps they simply forget to make an answer.
 In that case, a warning may be given when they attempt to submit the answers (or continue to the next page).
 However, one may opt to only show the warning once, and allow passing on any subsequent attempt